 There’s a great variety of places to visit in Oxfordshire.
 The capital of the county is Oxford, famed for its dreaming spires, and home to the world-famous University of Oxford, the Ashmolean Museum and Bodleian Libraries.
-There’s also a vibrant arts and culture scene with venues such as the Oxford Playhouse and the Old Fire Station offering a year-round mix of theatre, dance, comedy and more.
+There’s also a vibrant arts and culture scene with venues such as Modern Art Oxford and New Theatre Oxford.

 Venture west to the Cotswold towns of Witney, once famed for its blanket industry and now a thriving market town, and further west to Burford, a picture-perfect Cotswold town, home to a great selections antique shops and restaurants.
 Rather surprisingly, West Oxfordshire is home to some rather exotic wildlife.
-Crocodiles of the World, near Burford, is the UK’s only crocodile zoo, and close by is the Cotswold Wildlife Park where you can see over 260 species of animals.
+Crocodiles of the World, near Burford, is the UK’s only crocodile zoo, where you can meet amazing crocodiles, alligators, caimans and more!